uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(a ** b); // 81
 ```

-You can also use the **shorthand assignment operators** to combine assignment and arithmetic operators:
+We can also use the **shorthand assignment operators** to combine assignment and arithmetic operators:

 ```js
 let a = 3;